tczpl/BlockchainReliabilityPrediction/README.md

 As for the processing codes of the source data, plase check the `data_process` directory.

-And then, you can run the `python3 generateMatrix.py` to generate the mentioned matrixes in the paper.
+And then, you can run the `python3 generateMatrix.py` to generate the mentioned matrices in the paper.